Dayton Metro Library: Information technology

 At one time, borrower's cards used at Dayton Metro Library use the nearly 40-year-old Codabar barcode format, with the symbol 'A' preceding and following the account number in the barcode proper.
 As of at least the early 2000s, all cards issued begin with the sequence 10060 or 10061, followed by 8 digits, with the exception of online-only cards (eCards), which begin with the sequence 10065 or 10066.

 As of 2012, the Dayton Metro Library's catalog operates under the Polaris system, but had previously used Horizon from 2003 to 2012, which was no longer offering software updates.
 Prior to this, it had used DRA from 1985.

+The Library offers a unique Dial-A-Story services that provides 24/7 access to recorded content.
+Patrons can call 937-250-7500 from any phone and use the menu to navigate to various recordings.
+Children will especially enjoy story time on Dial-A-Story as it requires no internet access to use.